 Knowing that most behaviors can be managed through good training, it may be beneficial to wait until your dog is 1-2 years of age before having the procedure done.

 Trimming Your Dog's Nails

 Even if the nails are very long, only trim off the pointed tip.
 Otherwise, you may hit the quick, which will bleed and be very painful for your dog.
+Using a dremel will greatly reduce hitting the quick.
 If the tip of the nail begins to bleed, apply pressure using styptic powder, baby powder, or even corn starch.
 With white nails, you can see the quick as a pinkish spot within the nail.
 With dark nails, you can see the quick if you shine a flashlight up next to the nail, or you can trim a small part of the nail and then look at it from straight on.
 The quick will be a small dark circle within the nail.
 This spot has a group of nerve endings and blood vessels that you cannot clip.
 When you see this, stop.

 The quick will lengthen if you don't trim the nail regularly.
 Trim off more of your dog's nails once a sharp tip grows again.
 This could take a few weeks.
 Gradually, you will be able to decrease the length of the nails.

 Motion sickness is normally caused by confusion of the senses.
 The eyes report that your body is in motion, but the ears say that you are not moving.
 This is more commonly seen in puppies and younger dogs because the ear structures used for balance aren't fully developed.
 Have your dog's ears checked as an inner ear infection can also cause motion sickness.
 Your vet can prescribe medication for your dog when you travel.